How Stress Can Cause Back Pain

 Many other doctors help patients work through a number of low-impact solutions to manage stress physically.
 These often include actions like regular stretching, monitoring posture, undergoing massages, and practicing yoga and other simple exercises.

 Still other doctors pursue a multidisciplinary approach to relieving back pain.
 This generally involves a range of therapy options that target physical, emotional, and environmental issues that contribute to stress.

 The causes of stress can be diverse and the ways that they affect patients can be numerous.
-Therefore, there’s no one-size-fits-all solution to stress-related back pain.
+As such, there’s no one-size-fits-all solution to stress-related back pain.
 If you suffer from this condition, work with your doctor to determine which of these solutions will work best for alleviating your stress symptoms.
-Once your stress is alleviated you may find that you have lessened your pain.
+In turn, you may find that your pain is lessened as well.